-[Schedule I] April 2019 Two-Year Master's Program: General selection and Early graduate student selection
+[Schedule I] April 2020 Two-Year Master's Program: General selection and Early graduate student selection

-Group 7 Social Sciences Written examinations English Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
+Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+The scoresheet is the Test Taker Score Report in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
+When submitting the TOEFL®Test Institutional Score Report, please ensure that your score report is sent directly from U.S. ETS and reach to GSIS office by the final day of the application period.
 (For mailing, GSIS's DI code is 2149.)
-Specialized subjects 2 February 10:00-13:00 Select one of the following categories.
-Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, sociology of local community, family sociology and social research methods.
+Specialized subjects 1 February 10:00-13:00 Select one of the following categories.
+Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, sociology of local community, civil society and social research methods.
 Politics: select three out of five questions from the following areas: political consciousness, public administration, political processes, statistics and social research methods.
 Economics: select three out of five questions from the following areas: microeconomics, macroeconomics, urban and regional economics, statistics and mathematics for economics.
 As necessary, the examiner will supply calculators.
 State the name of the categories in which you wish to be examined (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
 No change in category will be allowed after the application has been submitted.
-Oral examination 2 or 3 February Applicants will be notified of the exact date and start time separately.
-Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Oral 1 or 2 February Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 The examiners will ask questions for approximately 10 minutes.
 On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, diagrams, etc.; (A4 size).